Chart Color Schemes

 Employment conditions in Chester Hill face significant challenges, ranking among the bottom 10% of areas assessed nationally

-Chester Hill's workforce is skilled with diverse sector representation.
-Its unemployment rate was 12.2% as of June 2025.
+Chester Hill has a skilled workforce with diverse sector representation.
+Its unemployment rate was 12.4% in the past year, with an estimated employment growth of 0.7%.

 Frequently Asked Questions - Employment